tqzamf/shibboleth-friendly-discovery/README.md

 	* least recently used (cookie)
 	* most popular by /16 (IPv4) or /48 (IPv6) IP block
 	* global popularity
-* fallback list of all IdPs is searchable
+* fallback list of all IdPs is searchable; embedded list of IdPs is searchable if host page contains jQuery
 * many links are bookmarkable
 * can be embedded in application
 * will only show IdPs that the SP accepts (obviously)